labs-js/qdd-back/README.md

-The OpenShift `nodejs` cartridge documentation can be found at:
+This is the Quilombo Driven Development blog backend!

-http://openshift.github.io/documentation/oo_cartridge_guide.html#nodejs
+The OpenShift `nodejs` cartridge documentation can be found at: http://openshift.github.io/documentation/oo_cartridge_guide.html#nodejs